epfl-ada/ada-2024-project-nostringsadached/README.md

 * How do major historical events influence trends in cinema genres?
 * Which genres gain or lose popularity during historical periods such as wars or economic crises?
+* Is it possible to build a classifier to predict whether an event will have an Immediate Spike or a Long-Term Influence on genre trends?

 ## Proposed additional dataset: